-- Provide high-performing employees more responsibility every year
+- Providing strong employees with soft advancements, including more responsibility, every year

-- Understand that yearly employee promotions are not always necessary for career growth
+- Know that employee promotions are not always necessary for career growth

-- Provide younger workers clear promotion and job advancement opportunities
+- Recognize expectations of younger workers and job advancement opportunities

 - Companies must do a better job of consistently providing employees new tasks and responsibilities: Two-thirds of employees (67%) expect to receive more responsibility at their job each year, but only 46% actually receive more responsibility.